 You may also consider cashing out on your life insurance policy, but this usually does not provide an adequate amount of cash to pay for home care.
 Even choosing a reverse-mortgage to help you pay for you or your loved one’s home care only unlocks a portion of your equity.

-Truehold can significantly expand your options for types of home care you can afford.
-Our unique and simple lease-back solution can help you liquify your investments when you need it most so that you can pay for care or use this financial cushion for any of your personal needs.
+Truehold can expand your options for types of home care you can afford.
+Our sell and stay transaction can help you liquify your investments when you need it most so that you can pay for the home care option you choose or use this financial cushion for any of your personal needs.